HELVE/HELVEOS/README.md

 - Wait 5 seconds.

-- Selfinitiating The Ritual of the Rising Sun program.
+- Selfinitiating "The Ritual of the Rising Sun" program.

-- Welcome to the Ritual of the Rising Sun Habit Automation System.
+- Welcome to "The Ritual of the Rising Sun" Habit Automation System.
 How are you feeling today?"

 (5 second break)

 - Harness your energy.
 Initiating data scanning and analysis.
   Operative Mothnode, here is today's progress timeline data.
 Please standby.

 - Report Weather.

 - Read today's Calendar.

-- Flash News Briefing.

 (15 second break)